 When the seeds and flower heads are all dried out, you can release the seeds by gently crushing the flower heads.
 Gently shaking the crushed material in a jar or other container should cause the seeds to fall to the bottom, allowing you to remove any small pieces of dried up plant or flower from the top.
 But don’t worry about getting the seeds completely clean!
 This would be a fiddly process and isn’t necessary.
 The seeds will grow just as well with other pieces of organic matter mixed in.

-Store your seeds in the cotton bag that came with your Grow Wild kit.
-Keep them in a cool, dry place – the fridge is good, but be very careful the seed don’t get mistaken for food!
+Store your seeds in a cool, dry place – the fridge is good, but be very careful the seeds don’t get mistaken for food!

 If you don’t have a cotton bag, you can use a normal paper envelope.
 Never store your seeds in plastic because this can cause condensation to form which will make the seeds damp and mouldy.